SchooiCodes/portables/README.md

 # Portable Programs
-These are some programs I hve compiled into a zip.
+These are some programs I have compiled into a zip.
 They will help you on a daily basis, I can assure you.
 To download, just go to schooicodes.github.io/portables